mne-tools/mne-python/doc/manual/appendix/c_release_notes.rst

 - An iterative coordinate alignment procedure was added, see :ref:`CACEHGCD`.

-- Utility to view continuous HPI information was added, see :ref:`CACIADAI`.
+- Utility to view continuous HPI information was added.

 - Several small changes and bug fixes were done.